UoY-RoboStar/rc-test-dev/SAMPLE.md

-# Sample
+# Sample tutorial
-This document provides a walk-through for performing model-based testing of a ROS node from a RoboChart component.
+This document provides a walk-through tutorial for performing model-based testing of a ROS node from a RoboChart component.
-It may be useful to first read through the documentation in [robotest-ros-gen](https://github.com/UoY-RoboStar/robotest-ros-gen).
+It may be useful to also read through the documentation in [robotest-ros-gen](https://github.com/UoY-RoboStar/robotest-ros-gen), in addition, to this mini-tutorial.

 ## Requirements
 * RoboTool installed using the latest release from the [robotool repository](https://github.com/UoY-RoboStar/robotool/releases/).